Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 does Hunter Biden ever have sex when he doesn't put it on his laptop?

-Most people, when they have an orgasm, they say, oh God, oh God.
+Most people, when they have an orgasm, they say, oh, God, oh, God.
+He says, like, comment, and share.

 But, yeah, against all the horrible things that are going on, I'm sure you saw the Taliban have now pretty much taken over.
+Why?

-we knew it would happen.
+We knew it would happen.

-They're taking over Afghanistan, and Biden, I'm telling you.
+Not quite this fast.
+They're taking over Afghanistan and Biden, I'm telling you.

 Look, you know, he's the one who did this.
+I think it'll look good in the future.

 But right now, he's under a lot of heat.

-So many many things, COVID spreading, and this,
+So many things, COVID spreading, and this,

 he doesn't want to talk about this shit.
+He had a press conference today.

 First thing he said was,